 above SLP program in exercise 1 has two print

-statements: the
+statements: among which the

 We define the maximum argument numbers of program as

-the maximum number of arguments among all print
+the maximum number of arguments among all print statements.

 For example, the maximum argument number for the above program